chiazo/team110/src/pages/markdown/guides/contributing.md

 - `git commit -m "<commit message here>"` (a short statement describing what you did)
 - `git push origin <branch-name>` (this uploads your draft to github)

 Go to **Pull Requests** on the team repo and click the green button to make a Pull Request.
-On the side where it says **Reviewers** add someone to review your work (for now choose Chiazo)!
+On the side where it says **Reviewers** add someone to review your work (for now choose the documentation lead)!